ovh/docs/pages/web_cloud/domains/transfer_incoming_gandi/guide.en-au.md

 > [!warning]
 >
-> Most extensions offer an anti-transfer locking feature, identifiable by a special status in the [WHOIS](https://www.ovhcloud.com/en-au/domains/whois/), called “transferProhibited”.
+> Most extensions offer an antitransfer locking feature, identifiable by a special status in the [WHOIS](https://www.ovhcloud.com/en-au/domains/whois/), called “transferProhibited”.
 >
 > This locking prevents any unintended transfer.
 >